|

 needle.

-the length of strong nylon monofilament and form a loop in the end.
-Lay this
+length of strong nylon monofilament and form a loop

-loop, pointing forward, over the bed of tying thread and continue with
+the bed of tying thread and continue with enough

-the monofilament and cover the ends with tying thread to give a smooth,
+with tying thread to give a smooth, level bed for

-enough to allow a leader of around twelve pound breaking strain to be easily
+twelve pound breaking strain to be easily threaded

 The